-I'm trying to do this in some ways — like I said, I have been as guilty of this as the next guy — but it will likely never happen on a large scale basis.
-Few people are even will to admit their errors when staring them in the face.
+I'm trying to do this in some ways — like I said, I have been as guilty of this as the next guy — but it will likely never happen at a more macrosocietal scale.
+Few people are even willing to admit their errors when staring them in the face.
 Very rare indeed are the ones who are willing to voluntarily question themselves, to actively go looking for where they might be wrong.

 So, to circle it all the way back around, I think we all need to explore different viewpoints and get out of our filter bubble (another book on my "very soon to read" list) and stop hunkering down in our well-worn comfort zones.
 But we can't do that if we're not even willing to listen intelligently to what they are.
 Instead of just shouting party line talking points at each other in 140 characters or less, we need to engage in real dialogue with real people who have real names and faces and hearts and souls.
 Don't get me wrong, I think Twitter can be — and has been — a valuable medium for some things but its quick hit, retweet, sound bite nature certainly isn't an environment which fosters mutual understanding.
 Going back to the song, if no one is listening, why bother talking?
 As avid a user of it as I once was, I now find it simply exhausting to weed through all of the grousing and sniping and backbiting to find anything remotely useful.
 The signal to noise ratio has become so low that it's not worth the time.
 I haven't actually looked at my Twitter feed in about seven months and my life has gone merrily along without missing it that much with the minor exception that it's how I usually found out about notable people dying.
 But somehow I got by for 40 years before I ever signed up for it and I'm sure I'll muddle through now.